21104988d/the-project_v2/static_assets_checklist.md

 - [ ] 48x48 or 32x32 pixel size recommended
 - [ ] Looks good in browser tab and bookmarks
 - [ ] No copyright issues (original or licensed artwork)

+## Icons (SVG/PNG)
+- [ ] All required icon files exist in public/icons or src/assets/icons
+- [ ] No 404 errors for icon assets in browser or terminal
+- [ ] Replace placeholder icons with your brand or token icons
+- [ ] Optimize and compress icons for production
+- [ ] Update icon paths in components (e.g., `Icons.tsx`, `SwapCard.tsx`)
+- [ ] Test icon display in both development and production builds

 ---